Skip to product information

 Tax included.
 Shipping calculated at checkout.

 Excellent condition.
-Age-related wear and minimal abrasion to the blade.
-Signs of use.
+Surface wear consistent with age and use, with minimal abrasion to the blade.
 Fine polished patina.
 Size approx. 32,0cm x 13,4cm x 2,3cm.

 References and further reading: